SuyashLakhotia/RottenTomatoesCNN/README.md

 ## Model v2.1: Fine-Tuning Pre-Trained Embeddings

-This model is almost identical to Model v2, except that the word embeddings are initialized with the pre-trained vectors but also fine-tuned (i.e. learned) during training.
+This model improves upon Model v2 by fine-tuning (i.e. learning) the pre-trained embeddings during training.
 This is done by setting `trainable=True` (or removing the argument altogether) for the embedding matrix in `v2_model.py`.

 ### Model Performance